 • Professional indemnity covers legal defence costs and any compensation awarded

-• While animal value claims in Australia are generally limited, legal defence costs alone can reach $20,000 - $80,000+
+• While animal value claims in Australia are generally capped at market value, legal defence costs alone can reach $25,000 to $90,000

-• Thorough anaesthetic protocols, monitoring records, and client consent forms strengthen your defence
+• Thorough anaesthetic protocols, monitoring records and client consent forms strengthen your defence

 Staff Member Bitten by a Patient